getfem-doc/getfem-doc-translations/doc/sphinx/source/scilab/cmdref_gf_model_set.rst

     Add an additional explicit penalized constraint on the variable <literal>varname</literal>.
     The constraint is :math<literal>BU=L</literal> with <literal>B</literal> being a rectangular sparse matrix.
-    Be aware that <literal>B</literal> should not contain a palin row, otherwise the whole tangent matrix will be plain.
+    Be aware that <literal>B</literal> should not contain a plain row, otherwise the whole tangent matrix will be plain.
 It is possible to change the constraint at any time with the methods gf_model_set(model M, 'set private matrix') and gf_model_set(model M, 'set private rhs').
 The method